 CUIT provides the mx.columbia.edu system as an SMTP server for a wide array of devices and software that need an SMTP server to send mail.
 Mail is accepted by mx.columbia.edu without SMTP authentication.
 The recipient address must end "@columbia.edu" or "@" another domain hosted by CUIT.
 No special permission is needed to use mx.columbia.edu.
 Any host can connect to it.
 If you need to relay mail to outside addresses, please contact CUIT to make arrangements.

 On the Morningside campus, you are not required to route outgoing mail through an SMTP server run by CUIT.
 The campus network is open.
 If your computer has mail transport software, it is allowed to send mail directly to the destination.
 The SMTP servers are provided for software and devices that need the assistance of a separate SMTP server.
-LOCALHOST If your application runs on a Linux or Solaris host run by CUIT, use the host's own SMTP server .
-Configure your application to connect to localhost (literally the word "localhost") at port 587.
+If your application runs on a Linux host run by CUIT, use the host's own SMTP server .
+Configure the application to connect to localhost (literally the word "localhost") at port 587.